yungchou/bcdr/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 -   After the template is deployed, execute the following command on SQLVM-1:
     ```
-    New-Cluster -Name CLUST-1 -Node SQLVM-1,SQLVM-2,WITNESSVM -StaticAddress 10.0.1.8
+    New-Cluster -Name CLUST-1 -Node SQLVM-1,SQLVM-2,WITNESSVM -StaticAddress 10.175.1.8
     ```

--   Enable SQL Server AlwaysOn on SQLVM-1 and SQL VM-2 and change the service login for both to Contoso\\demouser
+-   Enable SQL Server AlwaysOn on SQLVM-1 and SQL VM-2 and change the service login for both to Contoso\\adadmin

 -   Copy the script from: **C:\\HOL\\CreateSQLAG.sql** on the LABVM to **C:\\SQATA on SQLVM-1**.
 Execute the script in cmd mode.